jon49/htmf/README.md

 minimal API.
 It also makes it easy to build Multipage apps (MPA) which works without JavaScript and the JS is just progressive enhancement.

-`htmf` is 2.06 kB minified and 1.20 kB minified and zipped.
-With helpers it is 2.52 kB minified and 1.41 kB zipped.
+`htmf` is 2.04 kB minified and 1.19 kB minified and zipped.

 Use forms just like you normally would, but instead of calling through the normal paths `htmf` will take over the call and the partial HTML returned